-The obvious advantage is that you get to carry your computer with you in your pocket.
+The prime advantage is that you get to carry your computer with you in your pocket.
 Any computer you come across can instantly become your own by just plugging in your pen drive.

-Just like portable operating systems, there is a host of apps that can run directly off your pen drive.
-For example, there are portable versions of the Firefox and Chrome browsers, the dictionary software Wordweb and even the image editing tool IrfanView.
+Just like portable operating systems, there are many apps that can run directly from your pen drive.
+There are portable versions of the Firefox and Chrome browsers, the dictionary software Wordweb and even the image editing tool IrfanView.
 Portable apps also offer the advantage of letting you run your favourite programs off your pen drive when you don’t have administrator privileges on your office PC to install them.
-You will find a large collection of such free software on www.portableapps.com, www.portablefreeware .com, or www.pendriveapps.com.

-It’s a fear that everyone has.
-You plug your pen drive into a PC and a virus from that system infects your device without you knowing it.
-Then you come home, connect your USB drive to your laptop and just like that, your hard drive is infected.
+Safety and privacy is the major concern for everyone.
+When it comes to the viruses, PneDrive is always an easy and soft target for such viruses as soon as you insert your pen drive into some infected computer, virus from that system infects your device without you knowing it.
 An antivirus can only help to a certain degree.
-The smarter option is to make your pen drive read-only, so that when you plug it into a system, nothing can be written on it.
+The smarter option is to make your pen drive read-only so that when you plug it into a system, nothing can be written on it.